 Eric Holdener is a geologist/paleontologist who teaches Kenyon's geoscience courses.
 He has studied the systematics and microevolution of Paleozoic stenolaemate bryozoans and his new area of research involves the application of spatial analytical techniques (GIS) to the surfaces of fossil bryozoan specimens.

 1997 — Doctor of Philosophy from Univ Illinois Chicago

 1991 — Master of Science from Univ Illinois Chicago

 1986 — Bachelor of Arts from Washington University

 Courses Recently Taught

 As an introduction to the geosciences designed for all students, this course surveys a wide range of physical geology topics.
 Our initial coverage of minerals and rocks, the basic building blocks of the world around us, includes discussions of the environments in which they form and the major processes operating in these environments.
 Hands-on exercises are designed to aid in the identification of these basic components of the Earth and to teach students how to recognize clues to their formation.
-Students will use this knowledge in a series of self-guided on-campus "field trips."
+Students use this knowledge in a series of self-guided on-campus "field trips."
 Our coverage of plate tectonics includes discussions of the major evidence in support of this grand unifying theory of geology, including seismicity and earthquakes, volcanism and plutonic activity, orogenesis and structural geology, and geomagnetism and paleogeographic reconstruction.
-We will establish these ideas in a global context and apply them to the geologic history of the North American continent.
+We establish these ideas in a global context and apply them to the geologic history of the North American continent.
 Requirements include laboratory exercises, on-campus field trips, at least one off-campus field trip and small group projects.
-This course does not count toward the Physics major.
+This course does not count toward the physics major.
 No prerequisite.